turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

     └── idea_box.rb
 ```

-This puts all of our application under `lib/`, but separates the web application
-from the pure business logic.
+This puts all of our application under `lib/`, but separates the web application from the pure logic.

 ### Moving Files